seankhliao/mono/_web/sean.liao.dev/src/events.md

 We get to see [_Clean Bandit_] again, though it seems I only ever get to see them at charity events...
 Anyway, another amazing show,
-seems they've leaned more into collaboration with African / Carribean artists.
+seems they've leaned more into collaboration with African / Caribbean artists.
 The new songs sounded good,
 but of course, it's the old ones that gets everyone excited.